Looking for Something?

 Category Archives: 1940s Era

 Vintage 1941 Popular Books By Bugsbee “That Good Stunt Book – Magic Tricks Price: $12.00.
 Plus 5.5% State of Maine sales tax.
 Condition: Acceptable.
-All sales, after expenses, go to support The Grief Warrior Project, a suicide prevention drop-in center … Continue reading
+Location: We can meet you in the Lewiston-Auburn area or drop the item(s) off at the … Continue reading

 I don’t know anything about either of these old household ironers; although they were quite popular in some households in the 1940s and thereabouts.
 John and I picked up the Ironrite Automatic Ironer one summer in Lewiston, Maine from a … Continue reading

 Both Johnny and I loved the WW II era glamour girl pinups… those saucy ladies with a twinkle in their eyes and mostly dressed, but still suggestive of … well, you know.
 I like(d) them because they’re fun and … Continue reading

 Waterfall Dressers The term Waterfall is given to a style of furniture produced from the 1920’s through the 40’s.
 The shape of the pieces has a rounded horizontal edge usually with ridges that resemble a waterfall.
 The wood has a … Continue reading